liblava/liblava/README.md

 **New to Vulkan?** ➜ Take a look at this [Vulkan Guide](https://github.com/KhronosGroup/Vulkan-Guide)

-Check [Awesome Vulkan ecosystem](http://www.vinjn.com/awesome-vulkan/) for tutorials, samples and books
+Check [Awesome Vulkan ecosystem](http://www.vinjn.com/awesome-vulkan/) for tutorials, samples and books.

 <br />